havvaserim/denim-consumer-behavior-analysis/README.md

 # Denim Consumer Behavior & Sustainability Insights

-A survey-based exploration of denim purchase behavior, brand preferences, and barriers to sustainable fashion adoption — based on data collected under a DAAD-sponsored research initiative.
+A survey-based exploration of denim purchase behavior, brand preferences, and barriers to sustainable fashion adoption — based on data collected under a DAAD-sponsored research project.

 This project explores real-world consumer decisions around denim jeans, with a focus on sustainability, eco-barriers, and how different age groups behave when shopping.

 > 🔍 Goal:
-> Understand who buys sustainable denim, why they do (or don’t), and what changes behavior.
+> Understand who buys sustainable denim jeans, why and how they do (or don’t).

 ---